-- (3) Percentages of ownership are based upon 9,875,355 shares of Common Stock issued and outstanding as of March 15, 2018.
-Shares of Common Stock that may be acquired pursuant to options, warrants and RSUs that are vested and exercisable within 60 days after March 15, 2018, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for the percentage ownership of any other person. - (4) The reported securities consist of 218,565 shares of common stock and 149,835 shares of common stock underlying the warrants owned by Jack W. Schuler, 978,414 shares of common stock and 149,835 shares of common stock underlying the warrants owned by the Schuler Family Foundation, 2,067,136 shares of common stock and 3,020,508 shares of common stock underlying warrants owned by the Jack W. Schuler Living Trust, and 159,386 shares of common stock and 225,004 shares of common stock underlying the warrants owned by common stock underlying the user of the Jack W. Schuler Grandchildren LLC.
+(3) Percentages of ownership are based upon 9,875,355 shares of Common Stock issued and outstanding as of March 15, 2018.
+Shares of Common Stock that may be acquired pursuant to options, warrants and RSUs that are vested and exercisable within 60 days after March 15, 2018, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for the percentage ownership of any other person.

+(4) The reported securities consist of 218,565 shares of common stock and 149,835 shares of common stock underlying the warrants owned by Jack W. Schuler, 978,414 shares of common stock and 149,835 shares of common stock underlying the warrants owned by the Schuler Family Foundation, 2,067,136 shares of common stock and 3,020,508 shares of common stock underlying warrants owned by the Jack W. Schuler Living Trust, and 159,386 shares of common stock and 225,004 shares of common stock underlying the warrants owned by Schuler Grandchildren LLC.